Glass Surface Detection: Leveraging Reflection Dynamics in Flash/No-flash Imagery: Experiments

-\lyw{In addition, we evaluate our method on the single-image glass-surface detection benchmarks GDD and GSD, with the results summarized in Table \ref{tab:result_GDD_GSD}.
-For fairness, we retrained all the methods on our device using the same training parameters and we retain the dual-branch network structure, where both branches take the same RGB image as input.
-On GDD, our network slightly outperforms GhostingNet across all metrics, achieving improvements in IoU ($0.88\uparrow$), $F_\beta$ ($0.003\uparrow$), MAE ($0.02\downarrow$), BER ($0.36\downarrow$), and ACC ($0.14\uparrow$).
-On the GSD dataset, our method shows a more notable performance gain over GhostingNet, with increases in IoU ($2.39\uparrow$) and $F_\beta$ ($0.020\uparrow$), decreases in MAE ($0.11\downarrow$) and BER ($0.47\downarrow$), and only a marginal drop of 0.001 in ACC.
-The results demonstrate that our model is capable of handling single image-based glass surface detection.}
+\lyw{In addition, we evaluate our method on the single-image glass-surface detection benchmarks GDD~\cite{mei2020don} and GSD~\cite{lin2021rich}, with the results summarized in Table \ref{tab:result_GDD_GSD}.
+For fairness, we retrained all the methods on our device using the same training parameters and we retained the dual-branch network structure, where both branches take the same RGB image as input.} \lywre{Although several recent methods specifically designed for single-image glass surface detection achieve higher performance, our method consistently produces competitive results across both datasets, outperforming earlier glass surface detection methods.
+These results indicate that the proposed architecture generalizes well beyond the paired-image setting and does not rely solely on flash information to achieve strong performance.}

 \taore{ Moreover, we also evaluate the performance of our network on other multimodal datasets.
-Specifically, Tab.~\ref{tab:results_RGBNIR} shows the quantitat ive results of our method and competing methods evaluated on two multimodal datasets: RGB-T~\cite{huo2023glass} and RGB-NIR~\cite{yan2024nrglassnet}.
+Specifically, Tab.~\ref{tab:results_RGBNIR} shows the quantitative results of our method and competing methods evaluated on two multimodal datasets: RGB-T~\cite{huo2023glass} and RGB-NIR~\cite{yan2024nrglassnet}.
 It demonstrated that our \textit{NFGlassNet} ranks second-best in these two datasets.
 The performance of our network is only weaker than that of the network specifically designed for the particular dataset.
 We have only selected a few methods that perform well on our dataset (exhibited in Tab.~\ref{tab:results_subsets}) as the competing methods in this study. }